-But most by numbers judge a poet's song: And smooth or rough, with them, is right or wrong: In the bright muse, though thousand charms conspire, Her voice is all these tuneful fools admire; Who haunt Parnassus but to please their ear, Not mend their minds; as some to church repair, Not for the doctrine, but the music there.
-These equal syllables alone require, Though oft the ear the open vowels tire; While expletives their feeble aid do join; And ten low words oft creep in one dull line: While they ring round the same unvaried chimes, With sure returns of still expected rhymes; Where'er you find 'the cooling western breeze,' In the next line, it 'whispers through the trees': If crystal streams 'with pleasing murmurs creep': The reader's threaten'd (not in vain) with 'sleep.'
-Then, at the last and only couplet fraught With some unmeaning thing they call a thought, A needless Alexandrine ends the song, That, like a wounded snake, drags its slow length along.
-Leave such to tune their own dull rhymes, and know What's roundly smooth, or languishingly slow; And praise the easy vigour of a line, Where Denham's strength, and Waller's sweetness join.
-True ease in writing comes from art, not chance, As those move easiest who have learn'd to dance.
+Unlucky as Fungoso1 in the play, These sparks with awkward vanity display What the fine gentleman wore vesterday; 330 And but so mimic ancient wits at best, As apes our grandsires in their doublets dressed.
+In words as fashions the same rule will hold.
+Alike fantastic if too new or old: Be not the first by whom the new are tried, 335 Nor yet the last to lay the old aside.
+But most by numbers2 judge a poet's song, And smooth or rough with them is right or wrong.
+In the bright Muse though thousand charms conspire, Her voice is all these tuneful fools admire, 340 Who haunt Parnassus but to please their ear, Not mend their minds; as some to church repair, Not for the doctrine, but the music there.
+These equal syllables alone require, Though oft the ear the open vowels tire,3 345 While expletives4 their feeble aid do join, And ten low words oft creep in one dull line: While they ring round the same unvaried chimes, With sure returns of still expected rhymes; Where'er you find "the cooling western breeze," 350 In the next line, it "whispers through the trees"; If crystal streams "with pleasing murmurs creep," The reader's threatened (not in vain) with "sleep"; Then, at the last and only couplet fraught With some unmeaning thing they call a thought, 355 A needless Alexandrine5 ends the song That, like a wounded snake, drags its slow length along.
+Leave such to tune their own dull rhymes, and know What's roundly smooth or languishingly slow; And praise the easy vigor of a line 360 Where Denham's strength and Waller's sweetness join.6 True ease in writing comes from art, not chance, As those move easiest who have learned to dance.
+'Tis not enough no harshness gives offense, The sound must seem an echo to the sense.
+365 Soft is the strain when Zephyr gently blows, And the smooth stream in smoother numbers flows; But when loud surges lash the sounding shore, The hoarse, rough verse should like the torrent roar.
+When Ajax strives some rock's vast weight to throw, 5.
+A line of verse containing six iambic posing.